Byrjal/Headset-Detection/README.md

 - `make_pipeline`: Constructs a pipeline (a sequence of data transformers with an optional final predictor) from the given estimators.
 Imported from sklearn.pipeline.

-## Reflections
-- Proper normalisation and data splitting are crucial.
-- Ensuring reproducibility is important.
-- The dataset might be to the simple side, thus most models achieve a very high accuracy.

 ## Contributions
 This project originated as part of a 9th semester internship by Stine Byrjalsen and Julie Timmermann Werge, in collaboration with RTX A/S. Since then, improvements have been made by Stine Byrjalsen as part of a student assistant position at RTX A/S.